I’ve smelt over a hundred reed diffusers from budget to luxury – these are the 9 that I would buy for my home

 What should I look for in a reed diffuser?

 Home fragrance can be a tricky thing to get right, especially if you're looking for a way to rejuvenate lots of different rooms.
-Rachel Bough, Head of Buying at The Fragrance Shop is an expert in how to scent your home and thinks that the right materials go a long way when it comes to diffusers.
+Rachel Bough, head of buying at The Fragrance Shop, is an expert on how to scent your home and thinks that the right materials go a long way when it comes to diffusers.

 'Choose reed diffusers where the reed is made from rattan, other materials can absorb the fragrance oil rather than dispersing it across the room.', says Rachel, and make sure to 'choose reed diffusers that come in bottles with narrow necks, the fragrance oil can evaporate through the top of those with wide bottle openings rather than through the reeds.'